bhaberer/cinch-cooldown/README.md

     ```c.shared[:cooldown] = { :config => { '#bottest' => { :global => 10, :user   => 20 } } }```

 2. If you are using this with my plugins, things should just work.
 However if you want to use
-this with your own plugins, you need to add a `require cinch/cooldown` to the top of said
+this with your own plugins, you need to add a `'require cinch/cooldown'` to the top of said
 plugin, and an `enforce_cooldown` to the plugin after the `include Cinch::Plugin` line.

 ## Contributing